alerta/alerta-docs/gettingstarted/tutorial-10-docker.rst

 And verify by browsing to http://localhost:8080 as before.

-You can replace ``environment:`` with ``volumes:`` if you want or need to use a configuration file like so:
+You can replace ``environment:`` with ``volumes:`` if you want or need to mount a configuration file into the container, like so:

 .. code-block:: yaml